jaroslawjanas/llmw-green-blocks/README.md

 5. Select the token with highest probability (greedy sampling)
 6. Track how many green vs. red tokens are selected during generation

 This technique increases the likelihood of selecting tokens from the green list, creating a statistical pattern that can be analyzed.
-By tracking red tokens (those not given the additional bias), we can analyze how strong the watermarking effect is and potentially understand resistance patterns to the watermark.

 ## Installation